greg-1-anderson/mighty-light/README.md

 This is an unadvertised, unsupported fork of drupal-composer/drupal-project.

 This is a work in progress; it is being committed so that end-to-end testing, including project creation may be done.
-Testing now in progress; probably does not work yet.
+Testing now in progress; works a little, but does not work all the way.
 Probably will work soon.
 Look for a more permanent home in the future at pantheon-systems/drupal-project.

 Based on https://github.com/joshkoenig/lean-and-mean.git